 The White Hutchinson Leisure & Learning Group has extensive experience working with resorts, tourist and other attractions to enhance their appeal to families and add entertainment, edutainment, play and informal learning facilities.
 Our project experience includes:

-Completed full designs for renovation of the Huck’s Harbor indoor waterpark.
-Half is being renovated as a dry expansion of the Fun City FEC to include a combination Ballocity and soft play structure, a ropes course that will also include a tykes ropes course and birthday party areas.
-The other half of the waterpark is being totally rebuilt and will including a children’s area with an interactive play structure, adult area, a current channel and hot tub spa area.
-The project will open in late 2012.
+Completed a master plan for phased expansion and renovation of this popular east Iowa entertainment destination that includes both adult and family hotels.
+Completed full designs for renovation of the Huck’s Harbor indoor water park.
+Half the water park was renovated as a dry expansion of the Fun City family entertainment center (FEC) to include a combination Ballocity and soft play structure, a ropes course that also includes a tykes ropes course and birthday party areas.
+The other half of the water park was totally rebuilt to include a children’s area with an interactive play structure, adult area, a current channel and hot tub spa area.

 White Hutchinson, working with its alliance partner The Chesapeake Group, was selected by the City of Muskogee Parks & Recreation Department to undertake a market and economic development feasibility study for expanded development on the 300-acre former Hatbox airfield property in Muskogee, OK.
 The study is examining new recreational, entertainment, agritainment, agritourism and other possible tourism facilities that will be synergistic with the Love-Hatbox Sports Complex and River Country Waterpark currently located on the property.
 Adaptive reuse of the airfield’s buildings is also being evaluated.